grasegger/klo/DESIGN.md

 While the application uses modules a lot of times they are not designed to be used standalone.

-## Taking The Keyboard Optimizing Process
+## Taking The Keyboard Layout Optimizing Process Apart

 The way I look at it the project needs to do the following things well: